joshuagrisham-karolinska/kafka-connect-expand-json-transform/readme.md

 - Support to address nested fields, potentially using a dot-based notation (currently only root-level fields are supported).
 - Ability to support specific Map or potentially other fields for schemaless records instead of only whole-record parsing and expansion.
+- Possible ability to control which data types are chosen for each inferred type (e.g. should inferred integers be stored as long instead? etc)
+- Possible ability to control if fields should be inferred as optional vs required

 ## Example